Come to share a birth story for our Midwifery School scholarship book? Click!

 • 75 primary births minimum: 25 must have continuity of care spanning 3 trimesters and postpartum - must have charts for all.
 Audits will be performed.

-• 7 of the 75 primary births required, must be in a low resource setting and 4 must be OOH - must have charts or other proof for all, audits will be performed.
+• 7 of the 75 primary births required, must be in a low resource setting and 4 must be out-of-hospital - must have charts or other proof for all, audits may be performed.

 • Proof of 20 hours of breastfeeding support